web-rockcodes/web-rockcodes/README.md

 ### Hi there, I'm [Ankit Maniya] 👋

-I am a 2nd year PG candidate at [Conestoga College](https://www.conestogac.on.ca), Australia.
+I am a 2nd year PG candidate at [Conestoga College](https://www.conestogac.on.ca), Canada.
 Apart from that I am full stack developer and contributing to open source.

 ## Skills: